Jatin Chakraborty: Labour leader

-Chakraborty was part of a small group of RSP Central Committee members dominating the party leadership after the departure of the ageing Jogesh Chandra Chatterjee from the helm of the organisation.
+Chakraborty was part of a small group of RSP Central Committee members who dominated the party leadership after the departure of the ageing Jogesh Chandra Chatterjee from the helm of the organisation.
 Chakraborty was the foremost trade union leader and organiser of the RSP in West Bengal.
-Between 1947 and 1962 Chakraborty was arrested 13 times in connection with different agitations, such as the January 1956 struggle against Bihar-Bengal merger or the July 1960 central government employees strike.
-In 1952 Chakraborty was part of a UTUC delegation visiting China for May Day, 1953 he took part in a study visit on trade unions in the United Kingdom under the Colombo Plan and in 1954 he was a delegate at the World Federation of Trade Unions congress held in the Soviet Union.
+Between 1947 and 1962, Chakraborty was arrested 13 times in connection with different agitations, such as the January 1956 struggle against the Bihar-Bengal merger and the July 1960 central government employees' strike.
+In 1952, Chakraborty was part of a UTUC delegation visiting China for May Day.
+In 1953, he took part in a study visit to trade unions in the United Kingdom under the Colombo Plan, and in 1954, he was a delegate to the World Federation of Trade Unions congress held in the Soviet Union.

 Legislator

 Chakraborty contested the Muchipara seat in the 1957 West Bengal Legislative Assembly election.
-Muchipara was a constituency located consisting of three central Calcutta wards (wards number 30, 43 and 45).
-This time RSP was part of a Communist Party of India-led left coalition.
+Muchipara was a constituency located in three central Calcutta wards (wards number 30, 43 and 45).
+This time, RSP was part of a Communist Party of India-led left coalition.
 Chakraborty won the seat, obtaining 15,251 votes (50.27%).
 He won by a margin of 511 votes.
-His support was concentrated in ward 30 and 43, the latter characterized by housing a large red light district.
-During his tenure as legislator he was actively seeking to maintain links with his constituents, often visiting homes and social gatherings in the area.
-He kept offices in each of the wards and regularly attending these offices at fixed evening hours.
-Chakraborty had a high profile as a legislator, his actions in the legislature was often reported in Calcutta newspapers.
+His support was concentrated in wards 30 and 43, the latter characterized by housing a large red light district.
+During his tenure as a legislator, he actively sought to maintain links with his constituents, often visiting homes and attending social gatherings in the area.
+He kept offices in each ward and regularly attended these offices at fixed evening hours.
+Chakraborty had a high profile as a legislator; his actions in the legislature were often reported in Calcutta newspapers.
 Per a prominent Congress politician he was second among opposition politicians only to the communist Leader of the Opposition Jyoti Basu.

 After the death of UTUC general secretary M.K.
 Bose in 1957, the Bolshevik Party of India leader Sisir Roy became the new UTUC general secretary.
-However, according to Harold Crouch (1966), the real power within UTUC laid with Chakraborty.
+However, according to Harold Crouch (1966), the real power within UTUC lay with Chakraborty.
 Chakraborty was one of the secretaries of UTUC.
 Chakraborty became a member of the Governing Body of the National Productivity Council when it was founded in 1957.
-In 1961 Chakraborty visited Czechoslovakia as a member of a National Productivity Council delegation.
+In 1961, Chakraborty visited Czechoslovakia as a member of a National Productivity Council delegation.

 Chakraborty lost the Muchipara seat in the 1962 West Bengal Legislative Assembly election, finishing in second place with 18,141 votes (49.26%).
 He lost the seat to Congress candidate Pratap Chandra Chunder, who won by a margin of 545 votes.
-Chakraborty remained the most voted candidate in ward 30 and 43, but the increase in Congress vote in ward 45 shifted the balance in Chunder's favour.
+Chakraborty remained the most voted candidate in wards 30 and 43, but the increase in Congress vote in ward 45 shifted the balance in Chunder's favour.